 Manufacturing sector – perhaps one of the most docile and conventional industries – is witnessing a slow revolution of kinds.
-Be it regarding raw material used or infusing of technology, industrial manufacturing companies are looking for opportunities which will give them an edge over their competitors.
+Be it regarding raw material used or infusing of technology, industrial manufacturing companies are looking for opportunities that will give them an edge over their competitors.
 The latest addition to this trend has been the adoption of smart manufacturing techniques.

 Smart manufacturing – Just an idea or reality?